odentools/denhub-device/README.md

 It describes an event handler for the each commands.

-You can generate the scaffold for handler.js from commands.json using ``denhub-device-generator`` command.
+You can generate the scaffold for handler.js from commands.json using ``denhub-device-generator``.
+That command can be installed using ``npm install -g denhub-device``.

 ### config.json